Denzil77777/TDPECV/README.md

 - I have shared the corresponding HTML file which corresponds to my CV,  which is a part of Terraform, the API for AWS  CloudFront.
 It can be that in a  CV one does not present their certificates.
 I made an extra effort,  on a view to show case.
 You may disregard that part.

 - The HTML  was first tested on my local computer.
-C:/denzilCV  then I placed the denzilCV.html and the corresponding images in the same folder.
+C:/test_Drive; denzilCV.html  After a successful test, I added the corresponding images into the same folder.
 If you may read the HTML file I have referred to the images within the HTML.
+This was te local test.

 - If you are using images like I did, upon executing Terraform init, Terraform fmt, Terraform Plan, and finally Terraform -auto-apply.

 - In a layman's way, login to your AWS Console, based on the AWS region you have used, or you are at; in my case eu-central-1.

 - From the AWS Console, you may search CloudFront,  Distributions, and you should see something similar like the screenshots I have attached.

-- However,  first go to S3, and upload the corresponding images.
+- For the moment, for this  mini project, you need to  first go to S3, and upload the corresponding images, into S3 creted by Terraform.
 Please see my screenshot.

 - Now  being at AWS Cloudfront,  Distributions,  Copy the  link, ( Distribution Domain name) and you should see your wonderful CV!

+- Here is the way CV is displayed!

 ### If anyone needs the screen shots for AWS Cloud Front; (This mini Project ) via the AWS Console please do ask.